leeourand/happygastropod.com/v2/happygastropod2.0/_posts/2011-03-25-a-centralized-boom-server-using-redis.markdown

 #### Install Redis ####

 Installing Redis is really easy.
 At the time of writing, the latest version of Redis is 2.2.2.
 Redis is under somewhat heavy development, so you may want to check to see if there's a newer version.
-To install 2.2.2, run the following line in your teminal:
+To install 2.2.2, run the following in your teminal:
 {% highlight bash %}
 $ wget http://redis.googlecode.com/files/redis-2.2.2.tar.gz
 $ tar xvzf redis-2.2.2.tar.gz